-Every student enrolled at Southeastern Louisiana University must have a student ID card.
-A valid picture identification (driver's license, passport) or proof of date of birth are required when having an original student ID card made.
-The student ID automatically becomes valid each semester after fees are paid in full.
+Every student enrolled at Southeastern Louisiana University must have a Student ID card and must carry ID at all times.
+A valid picture identification (driver's license, passport) or proof of date of birth are required when having an original Student ID card made.
+The Student ID automatically becomes valid each semester after fees are paid in full.

-The student ID card is used to access the Lion's Lagniappe Account.
+The Student ID card is used to access the Lion's Lagniappe Account.
 This is a campus wide account established to reduce the need to carry cash while on campus.
-The Lion's Lagniappe Account is accepted in vending machines, copy machines, campus dining locations, retail bookstore, campus copy center, etc. The Lion's Lagniappe account can be established three ways: 1) by filling out an application and mailing it or taking it to the Controller's Office (minimum \$25); 2) by going to one of the two Lion's Lagniappe Value Terminals; 3) by selecting the Lion's Lagniappe account during registration (minimum \$100).
-Money can be added to the account at any time during the semester and will roll over from semester as long as the student is enrolled.
+The Lion's Lagniappe Account is accepted in vending machines, copy machines, Campus Dining locations, the University Bookstore, The Document Source, etc. The Lion's Lagniappe account can be established three ways: 1) by filling out an application and mailing it or taking it to the Controller's Office (minimum \$25); 2) by going to one of the two Lion's Lagniappe Value Terminals; 3) by selecting the Lion's Lagniappe account during registration (minimum \$100).
+Money can be added to the account at any time during the semester and will roll over from semester to semester as long as the student is enrolled.

 Refunds on balances over \$25 are only issued at the end of a semester or if a student withdraws from the University.
 There is a \$10 processing charge for refunds.
-Refunds of accounts which were paid with financial aid funds will be reimbursed to the financial institution.
+Refunds of accounts which were paid with Financial Aid funds will be reimbursed to the financial institution.

-Lost or stolen Student ID cards should be reported immediately to the Lion's Lagniappe Office or University Police Department.
+Lost or stolen Student ID cards should be reported immediately to Campus Card Operations or University Police Department.
 When the card is reported lost or stolen, it immediately becomes invalid.